 I have a few tips for how to get to there if you have your own transportation.
 From Zadar to Krka it’s less than an hour by car and is a total of 76.9 km in distance.
 Note that when you get on and off freeways in Europe there is a toll.
 The same goes for this destination.
 From Zadar to the Krka Waterfalls the toll was about € 6 (45 kunas).
 We passed the toll and followed the signs to the falls.

-As I approached the town there was a young man guiding us into a parking lot.
+As I approached the town there was a young man guiding me into a parking lot.
 I didn’t realize it at the time but you can park in and around the town for free.
 You do not have to use this parking lot.
 The pros are your car is monitored the whole time (not that it’s a dangerous area… but still a pro) and will you may be able to find shade to park under while you are away.

 Oh well, live and learn.

 You have to walk through the town to reach the ticket stand where they sell boat tickets to reach the falls.
 The round-trip ticket costs approximately € 25 per person.
 The boat runs every 30 minutes and brings you there are back whenever you like.
 The first boat departs from the town at 8:00 or 9:00 am depending if it’s high or low season; the last boat departs from the falls at 20:00 (8:00 pm).
+You can check out the park’s site here.

-Note: You should know that there is a restaurant at the falls but it is cheaper to stop at the many small markets on the way to the ticket stand and grab snack and drinks for your stay at the falls.
+Note: You should know that there is a restaurant at the falls but it is cheaper to stop at the many small markets on the way to the ticket stand and grab snacks and drinks for your stay at the falls.

-The park not only consists of the waterfalls but there are several kilometers of paths you can walk around to see the river, the many species of plant life and other natural sights.
+The park not only consists of the waterfalls but there are also several kilometers of paths you can walk around to see the river, the many species of plant life and other natural sights.
 Additionally, there is a small restaurant with a large menu of food if you plan to stay all day.
 There are also a few stands where you can purchase a granita, some yummy crepes, ice cream or even a souvenir stand with hats, blankets and anything else you may have forgotten to bring.

 What to Pack